 Regarding the implementation of social studies curriculum in Indonesia and Japan, it can be seen from the observation, which indicates that the implementations of social studies learning in Indonesia and Japan are not much different, it means that the implementation is classical and the learning process is done by using LCD as a medium and power point as the slide.
-The initial implementation of the lecture is mostly done by the lecturer by providing expository material in a way, starting with the initial explanation, showing the power point and ending with the provision of the question in the form of handouts.
-Then the administration tasks are performed after the learning process in the classroom through the results of individual and group tasks, group presentations, and results in exam
+The initial implementation of the lecture is mostly done by the lecturer by providing expository material in a way, starting with the initial explanation, showing the power point and ending with the provision of the question in the form of and ending with the revision of the question in the form of individual and group tasks, group presentations, and results in exam

 Based on triangulation between the results of observation with interviews and documentation used at the time of the study, it was observed that the lecture at the first meeting (inaugural lecture) was conducted by the lecturer.
 Thus, lecturer implemented more the instructional that provides information (expository).
-At the next time, the lecturer will ask the student to make a lesson plan related to the inaugural lecture.
+At the next time, the lecturer will ask the student to make a lesson plan related to inaugural lecture.
 If it is associated with the notion that learning activities are the "heart" of the curriculum because they influence the formation of students' learning experiences and educational outcomes.
 Ref.
-[13] states that "learning experiences, and not the content as such, are the means for achieving all objectives besides reviews those of knowledge and understanding".
-In a functional curriculum, content and learning activities have a relationship and a unity, as stated by [10] that "when students engage in studying, learning, constructing, analyzing, feeling, thinking, etc, they must utilize some content: i.e they study something, learn something, think something, and so on, furthermore, it is said that the main standard in selecting and determining the activities to learn is how various learning activities can contribute to the achievement of the objectives of the curricula outcomes, the aims, goals and objectives.
+[13] states that "learning experiences, and not the content as such, are the means for achieving all objective besides reviews those of knowledge and understanding".
+In a functional curriculum, content and learning ac jities have a relationship and a unity, as stated by [10] that "when students engage in studying, learning, constructing, analyzing, feeling, thinking, etc, they must utilize some content: i.e they study something, learn something, think something, and so on, furthermore, it is said that the main standard in selecting and determining the activities to learn is how various learning activities can contribute to the achievement of the objectives of the curricula outcomes, the aims, goals and objectives.